November is Alpha-1 Awareness Month

 Walk for a cure

-Every year on November 1st, I with many other Alphas, always start posting facts and memes about Alpha-1 on social media to spread awareness.
+Every year on November 1st, I, along with many other Alphas, start posting facts and memes about Alpha-1 on social media to raise awareness.

 We change our profile and cover pictures.
-We also join The Alpha-1 Foundation's Walk For A Cure every November to help spread awareness and raise funds for a cure.
+We also join The Alpha-1 Foundation's Walk For A Cure every November to raise awareness and funds for a cure.

-Do you help raise COPD or Alpha 1 Awareness every November?
+Do you help raise awareness of COPD or Alpha-1 every November?
 Please share your story in the comments below.

 Join the conversation